KohlovaK/AzureSentinelMap/README.md

 <h1>Azure Sentinel Map with Live Attacks(SIEM)</h1>

 <h2>Description</h2>
 I setup cloud based SIEM (Azure Sentinel) and connect it to a live virtual machine acting as a honey pot.
 Then, I was monitoring live attacks (RDP Brute Force) from all the world through logs (IP adresses, countries, credentials which attackers tried to use for log in).
 I used a custom PowerShell script to look up the attackers Geolocation information and plotted it on the Azure Sentinel Map.
 This data is displayed on a map, so it is easy to see where these attacks are coming from.
+In this project I did not learned only how to set this up, but it is also a reminder, that anything published on the Internet can be vulnerable and the attackers will try to take an advantage of it, no matter who you are, you will always be a target.
+The other reminder is to use strong credentials, strong passwords and not to use "admin" as a username as the most of attackers tried to use this one.
+It is also crucial to use firewalls, which are not opened to everything coming from the Internet.
 <br />